strongloop-archive/strong-gateway-demo/notes-app-gateway/README.md

 ###Step 3 - Enable security on the auth server

-#### Enable security on the API gateway

-At this point, everything is working properly but requests to the API gateway are still unauthenticated.
-Only authenticated users should be allowed to access notes from the API server.
+At this point, requests are being proxied properly, but we do not enforce any type of security on auth server.
+Only authenticated users should be allowed to access the notes stored on the resource server.

-#####1.
-Set up HTTPS on the web server
+####1.
+Set up HTTPS on the client

 Copy the sample SSL certificates:

 ```
-cp -r sample-configs/phase-2/web-server/server/private/ web-server/server/private
+cp -r sample-configs/step-3/client/server/private/ web-server/server/private
 ```

 Then modify [`server.js` to start an HTTPS server on port 3001](sample-configs/phase-2/web-server/server/server.js#L1-L58).
 Additionally, you will need to copy the [`https-redirect`